MeilinaR/meilinar/README.md

 - 🔭 I’m currently working on an exciting thesis proposal on equivariant graph neural networks for drug discovery.
 Additionally, I'm working at Utrecht Data School on some exciting projects on the datafication and algorithmization of society.
 - 🧠 I’m currently learning more about quantum AI and AutoML, so feel free to forward me any resources :)
 - 💬 Ask me about XAI, responsible data science and fair and interpretable machine learning 🔥
-- 🏃 Fun fact, I took up competetive running and cycling earlier this year.
+- 🏃 Fun fact, I took up competitive running and cycling earlier this year.
 Looking forward to my first competitions in 2022!
 - 🌐 **P.S.** I am aware that I still need to deploy [my website](http://meilina.nl) -- hope to do that sometime soon!

 <p align="center">